Demographics of Sweden: Language

-The Swedish language is by far the dominating language in Sweden, and is used by the government administration.
+The Swedish language is the official and by far the dominating language in Sweden, and is used by the government administration.
 English is also widely spoken and is taught in public schools.

 Since 1999, Sweden has five officially recognised minority languages: Sámi, Meänkieli, Finnish, Romani and Yiddish.

 The Sámi languages, spoken by about 20,000–30,000 people worldwide, may be used in government agencies, courts, preschools and nursing homes in 26 municipalities: Arjeplog, Arvidsjaur, Berg, Dorotea, Gällivare, Härjedalen, Jokkmokk, Kiruna, Krokom, Luleå, Lycksele, Malå, Sorsele, Skellefteå, Stockholm, Storuman, Strömsund, Sundsvall, Umeå, Vilhelmina, Vindeln, Åre, Åsele, Älvdalen, Örnsköldsvik and Östersund.

 Meänkieli-speakers have the same rights as above in the following nine municipalities: Gällivare, Haparanda, Kiruna, Pajala, Övertorneå, Kalix, Luleå, Stockholm and Umeå.

 Finnish-speakers have the same rights as above in 66 of Sweden's 290 municipalities.

 During the mid to late 20th and early 21st centuries, immigrant communities brought other languages, such as Persian, Serbo-Croatian, Arabic and Neo-Aramaic.